THE CRISIS READY INSTITUTE BLOG

 FOUNDER AND CEO, CRISIS READY INSTITUTE

-• Recognized globally as an expert, thought-leader and visionary in the field of crisis management.
+• Recognized globally as an expert, thought-leader and visionary in the field of crisis communication.

 • Has worked with global players, including NATO, the Pentagon (DoD), Ministries of Foreign Affairs and Defense, financial firms, technology companies, healthcare organizations, cities and municipalities, law enforcement agencies, aviation organizations, global non-profits, etc.